fabrizio-ottati/fabrizio-ottati.dev/content/_index.md

 ---
-title: Work in progress
-description: Work in progress.
+title: What and why
+description: What I do and why I do it.
+image: images/onm-logo.png
 ---

 Work in progress.